RoniGurvich/Ergo58/Readme.md

 in [src/config.scad](src/config.scad).

 The easiest way to do it is to fork this repo, update the configuration and download the resulting files.

+# Testing Specs
+The parts were printed using high speed PlA, with a 0.4 brass nozzle and 0.2mm layer size